8 Best Practices for Creating an Inclusive Culture in Your Workplace

 Research by HBR showed that employees who work in an inclusive culture are 42% less likely to leave within a year.
 And a study by McKinsey & Co showed that companies in the top quartile for gender diversity on their exec teams are 27% more likely to create superior value.

 But what does it mean to be inclusive?
 For some companies, it simply means hiring a diverse workforce.
-For others it manifests as monthly meetings for unconscious bias training.
+For others it manifests as quarterly meetings for unconscious bias training.
 For 60% of Fortune 500 companies, says the Wall Street Journal, it means having a Chief Diversity Officer.

 Before we delve into the best practices for building an inclusive culture, let’s first dive further into what it actually means to be an inclusive workforce, and examine the characteristics of an inclusive workplace.